 1. Start with dark areas

-The first of my tips for painting black fur is to start with blocking in dark areas.
+The first of my tips for painting black fur is to start with blocking in dark areas to establish values.
 If you’ve gone through any of my previous tutorials, this is a drum I beat consistently.
 Of course, the challenge here is that with black animals, most of your areas may be dark.

 You could paint everything black all at once and then go back in and paint highlights.
 However, if you don’t get them in the right place you could fog up your darkest black areas with light paint and lose definition overall.

-As you can see below, I roughly shaded in all of the darkest areas on the dog’s face with pencil.
-For traditional painting I would use charcoal.
+As you can see below, I roughly shaded in all of the darkest areas on the dog’s face with a pencil.
+For traditional painting, I would use charcoal.
 This helps me to create zones and see the different values in the blacks.